eclipse-ditto/ditto-clients/javascript/lib/node/README.md

 ### Proxy
 The Node.js implementation supports setting up a proxy.
-Currently it supports either reading directly from 'https_proxy' (or 'HTTPS_PROXY') environment variable or manually setting the proxy settings.
+Currently, it supports either reading directly from 'https_proxy' (or 'HTTPS_PROXY') environment variable or manually setting the proxy settings.

 ```javascript